sansroot/i3-dots/README.md

 ## Rofi (special case):

-  You will need to install rofi from official git repository because it's fonts, then you can install it from sudo pacman repository.
+  You will need to install rofi from official git repository because it's fonts, then you can install it from pacman repository.

   ```
   sudo sudo pacman -S rofi